Chemists Gather In Prague

-Nearly 1,800 chemists are in Prague this week to attend the European Association for Chemical & Molecular Sciences (EuCheMS) conference, Europe’s largest chemistry meeting.
+Nearly 1,800 chemists were in Prague last week to attend the European Association for Chemical & Molecular Sciences (EuCheMS) conference, Europe’s largest chemistry meeting.

-“The idea is to provide a showcase of European chemistry”—the same as at the American Chemical Society or Chemical Society of Japan meetings, says Pavel Drašar, vice-president of the Czech Chemical Society and chair of this year’s EuCheMS organizing committee.
+“The idea is to provide a showcase of European chemistry,” the same as at the American Chemical Society or Chemical Society of Japan meetings, said Pavel Drašar, vice president of the Czech Chemical Society and chair of this year’s EuCheMS organizing committee.

-With 12 concurrent sessions over five days and nine plenary lectures—five of which are given by Nobel Laureates—participants at this year’s conference have a wide diversity of talks to choose from, including the latest ice-core radiocarbon-dating techniques, new green chemistry catalysts, the latest strategies for imaging diseased cells, or new charge-storage memory devices.
+With 12 concurrent sessions over five days and nine plenary lectures—five of which were given by Nobel Laureates—EuCheMS participants had a variety of talks to choose from, including the latest ice-core radiocarbon-dating techniques, new green chemistry catalysts, the latest strategies for imaging diseased cells, and new charge-storage memory devices.

 EuCheMS is the umbrella organization for 44 chemical societies across 32 European countries.
-With some 160,000 members, the organization aims to be “the voice of chemistry in Europe,” says Jay S. Siegel, a synthetic organic chemist at the University of Zurich.
+With some 150,000 members, the organization aims to be “the voice of chemistry in Europe,” said Jay S. Siegel, a synthetic organic chemist at the University of Zurich.

 The chemical societies combined forces in 2004 to increase visibility of the chemical enterprise to European lawmakers.
-“Our statements are increasingly appreciated by the European authorities and have more impact than national opinions,” notes EuCheMS president Ulrich Schubert.
+“Our statements are increasingly appreciated by the European authorities and have more impact than national opinions,” noted EuCheMS President Ulrich Schubert.

-With a membership roughly the same as that of ACS, EuCheMS could become equally important among chemists in 20 years, Siegel says.
+With a membership approaching that of ACS, EuCheMS could become equally important among chemists in 20 years, Siegel said.

-This year, participants travelled to Prague from across the European region but also from as far afield as the U.S., Japan, Egypt, Kazakhstan, and Iran.
-ACS, which publishes C&EN, sponsored nine U.S.-based students to travel to EuCheMS and was represented at the meeting by Madeleine Jacobs, ACS’s executive director and chief executive officer, as well as Peter J. Stang, editor-in-chief of the Journal of the American Chemical Society.
+This year, participants traveled to Prague from across Europe and also from the U.S., Japan, Kazakhstan, Egypt, and Iran.
+ACS, which publishes C&EN, sponsored nine U.S.-based students to travel to EuCheMS and was represented at the meeting by Madeleine Jacobs, ACS’s executive director and CEO, as well as Peter J. Stang, editor-in-chief of the Journal of the American Chemical Society.

-The next EuCheMS meeting will take place in 2014 on Aug.
+The next EuCheMS conference will take place on Aug.
 31 to Sept.
-4 in Istanbul, Turkey.
+4, 2014, in Istanbul, Turkey.

 Join the conversation